KrystalZhang612/repli-flix-netflix-clone/README.md

 My Replica of Netflix iOS App using Swift 5, UIKit, and Xcode. <br/>
 ## ***[Copyright and Commercial Use Disclaimer](https://github.com/KrystalZhang612/KrystalZhang-RepliFlix#please-carefully-read-licensemd-about-the-open-source-restrictions-and-the-personal-use-policy-of-this-project-under-gpl-30-license-any-commericial-uses-on-this-project-by-other-than-the-owner-krystalzhang612-or-the-authorized-users-and-organizations-including-unauthorized-modifications-forks-pull-requests-and-other-commercial-related-uses-will-be-subjected-to-copyright-violation-with-sebsequent-legal-concerns)***
 ⏬
-### ***Please carefully read [LICENSE.md](https://github.com/KrystalZhang612/KrystalZhang-RepliFlix/blob/main/LICENSE) about the Open Source restrictions and the personal use policy of this project under [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html), any commericial uses on this project by other than the owner [@KrystalZhang612](https://github.com/KrystalZhang612) or the authorized users and organizations will be subjected to copyright violation with sebsequent potential legal concerns.***
+### ***Please carefully read [LICENSE.md](https://github.com/KrystalZhang612/KrystalZhang-RepliFlix/blob/main/LICENSE) about the Open Source restrictions and the personal use policy of this project under [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html), any commercial uses on this project by other than the owner [@KrystalZhang612](https://github.com/KrystalZhang612) or the authorized users and organizations will be subjected to copyright violation with subsequent potential legal concerns.***
 ## RepliFlix App Overview: <br/>
 <p align = "center">
         <img src = "https://github.com/KrystalZhang612/KrystalZhang-RepliFlix/blob/main/testing-result-RepliFlix/RepliFlix%20Overview%20on%20iOS%2015.5%20iPhone%20Pro%20Max%2013%20Simulator.png" width = "401.8181" height ="839.090"/>&nbsp;